sethburtonhall/clearview/wp-content/plugins/wp-types/readme.txt

 5. Bulk editing child content using Field Tables

 == Changelog ==

+= 1.3 =
+* Added support for User Meta fields
+* Added customization for styling of fields
+* Added Access control for fields
+* Added Read-only mode for fields
+* Added no_protocol attribute for url field
+* Fixed Date issues when Date is empty
+* Better checks for Date values added
+* Fixed Date formats issues
+* Added Datepicker localization
+* WPML and Group terms filter compatibility added
+* Fixed Checkboxes 'save zero' setting and display issues
+* Fixed Checkbox 'save zero' inserting value on new post
+* Added missing Filters association Group setting in Export
+* Fixed JS issues when adding first child post
+* Fixed WYSIWYG editor not showing in child form
+* Reviewed filters for Images for Windows server
+* Fixed adding inactive images to editor dropdown
+* Performance improvements ( caching results, JS reviews )

+= 1.2.1.1 =
+* Fixed problem with some dates showing as a time stamp
+* Fixed number field so it excepts 0 (zero)
+* Fixed raw="true" mode so it doesn't process shortcodes
+* Fixed translations missing in some languages
+* Fixed wrong language being displayed for missing translations
+* Fixed repeater fields and conditional display issues

+= 1.2.1 =
+* Fixed compatibility with ACF, Events Calendar and a number of other plugins due to removed actions
+* Fixed a problem with WooCommerce Extensions, due to too late initialization
+* Fixed translations
+* Fixed a problem with stypes_child_posts function on updates
+* Fixed a problem with Types API for field render
+* Fixed a problem with conditional fields and wpv_condition
+* Fixed a bug with repeating fields in translated content
+* Fixed a problem with many-to-many relationship
+* Fixed a bug with fields inserted into the wrond WYSIWYG field

+= 1.2 =
+* Added allowing ordering of repeater fields
+* Added allow duplicate repeater fields
+* Added support for translating Custom Post Type slugs
+* Added control of the number of children displayed in the Fields table
+* Added optional hour and minutes to the Date field
+* Added check to make sure the single and plural names of a Custom Post Type are different
+* Fix handling of required conditional fields
+* Remove use of mb_ereg and mb_string functions
+* Fix JavaScript escaping
+* Fix rendering of shortcodes inside types shortcode
+* Fix Open_basedir restriction
+* Fix AJAX popup CSS and JS
+* Fix translation of "Add another field" and "Delete field" buttons
+* Fix exporting and importing of Types Taxonomy
+* Fix exporting and importing of conditional settings for groups

 = 1.1.3.4 =
 * Fix adding child posts for WordPress 3.5